 It often happens that you already have the files you need in another project in your repository, and you simply want to copy them across.
-You could simply copy the files and add them as described above, but that would not give you any history.
+You could simply copy the files and add them, but that would not give you any history.
 And if you subsequently fix a bug in the original files, you can only merge the fix automatically if the new copy is related to the original in Subversion.

 The easiest way to copy files and folders from within a working copy is to use the right drag menu.
 When you right drag a file or folder from one working copy to another, or even within the same folder, a context menu appears when you release the mouse.